org9711/abon/README.md

 ## UI Improvements
 * Make popups wider for smaller screens
+* Popup bodies should have scrollbars if necessary
+* Products - Basket - Information button next to "Your Basket" to inform on how to add to basket
+* Products - Baket - Grey out button and information on  why customer can't add more product
 * Different unicode icons for each product, stored in Database

 ## Further Feature Ideas